AaronWatson2975/vision-sandbox/README.md

 - **Flexibility**: The model selector automatically updates with available models from the OpenAI API, ensuring you can see what you have access to (this is currently unfiltered so many unsupported models like TTS will likely appear as well).
 - **GPT Model Support**: Though tailored for GPT-4 Vision, the interface supports text-based interactions with models such as GPT-3.5.

+## Limitations
+- ** Text Image Order**: Right now I believe the text needs to preceed the image, this is something I'll probably fix in the future if I have time.

 ## Getting Started

 To get Vision Sandbox up and running on your local machine, perform the following steps: